lindem/FirstContract/README.md

 return a non-negative, proper number, and you want code to die then and there if that isn't the case, then contracts are a tool to do that.

+Firstcontract will throw Exceptions to have your code die.

 ## getting firstcontract

 You can install firstcontract through npm, by typing